 7. Check Your Ice Scraper

-Find your ice scraper and verify it's not broken or damaged before the winter conditions come.
-It would be a pretty bad situation to walk out to a few millimetres of ice on your windshield and learn your ice scraper broke over the summer.
+Dig that ice scraper and make sure it’s still in good shape before the winter conditions come.
+It wouldn’t be great to walk out to a few millimetres of ice on your windshield and learn your ice scraper somehow broke over the summer, or you can’t find it.

 If it did break or you can't find it, pick up a new one at your local retailer or auto parts store.

-Before the temperatures drop, stash a collection of emergency items in your trunk.
-Also, ensure all the items in your winter emergency kit are in working order.
+Before the temperatures drop, gather up a collection of emergency items and stash them in your trunk.
+Also, ensure all your winter emergency kit items are in working order.

 Some items to keep in your trunk in the winter include: